wechatShitProgram/gitea-related/Introduction.md

 Stimulus: CI/CD needs
 Environment: Normal operation
 Artiface: Communication channels
-Response: Communicate with 3rd party CI platforms with API.
+Response: Communicate with 3rd party CI platforms with API when user-specified event was triggered, e.g. when a git push was received / a new version was released, etc..
 Response measure: 3rd CI platforms functioned normally and returned no error.
 ```